 Get FREE Estimates

-Floating LVP installation is the right path for remodeling projects in occupied homes, rental units, and office spaces where adhesive odors and lengthy cure times are not practical.
-Planks lock together over an underlayment without adhesive, which speeds the job and allows future lift-out without damaging the subfloor beneath.
-Glendale Elite Hardwood Flooring checks subfloor flatness against manufacturer specifications before any planks go down, correcting gaps, high spots, and moisture issues so the click-lock seams stay tight throughout the floor.
+Floating LVP is the right path for remodels in occupied homes, rental units, and office spaces where adhesive odors and long cure times are not practical.
+The planks lock together over an underlayment without adhesive, which speeds the job and lets a future lift-out happen without harming the subfloor beneath.
+Before any plank goes down, Glendale Elite Hardwood Flooring checks subfloor flatness against manufacturer specs and corrects gaps, high spots, and moisture issues so the click-lock seams stay tight across the floor.

-Expansion gaps are maintained at all walls and thresholds to allow the floor to move with Glendale's seasonal temperature shifts without buckling.
-Our plank selections for floating installations are also matched by wear layer thickness and locking profile to the specific room and its traffic demands.
+Our team holds expansion gaps at every wall and threshold so the floor moves with Glendale's seasonal temperature shifts instead of buckling.
+For a floating install, our team matches the plank selections by wear-layer thickness and locking profile to the specific room and its traffic.

-In high-traffic retail spaces and commercial installations where the locking system alone is not sufficient, perimeter adhesive or welded seams are added per product specifications.
-Our team also documents plank batch numbers, and boxes are mixed during installation to prevent shade variation from appearing across the finished floor.
+In high-traffic retail spaces and commercial installs where the locking system alone is not enough, our crew adds perimeter adhesive or welded seams per product specs.
+Our team also logs plank batch numbers and mixes boxes during installation, which keeps shade variation from showing up across the finished floor.

-Underlayment selection for luxury vinyl plank installation depends on the room's function, the subfloor material, and the acoustic requirements of the property.
-Glendale Elite Hardwood Flooring matches underlayment density and thickness to the LVP product and manufacturer recommendations, specifying thicker options where impact sound reduction and walking comfort are priorities and closed-cell types where moisture resistance is the primary concern.
-In multi-family buildings and upper-floor installations, underlayment with certified sound-rating performance is used to meet local building requirements.
-Over concrete, underlayment is installed as a continuous layer with taped seams to stop moisture migration, and products that offer minor subfloor leveling are selected where small surface irregularities need to be addressed without compromising locking engagement.
+Underlayment selection comes down to the room's function, the subfloor material, and the acoustic demands of the property.
+Glendale Elite Hardwood Flooring matches underlayment density and thickness to the LVP product and manufacturer recommendations, specifying thicker options where impact sound reduction and walking comfort lead, and closed-cell types where moisture resistance is the main concern.
+In multi-family buildings and upper-floor installations, our crew uses underlayment with certified sound-rating performance to meet local building requirements.
+Over concrete, we put the underlayment as a continuous layer with taped seams to stop moisture migration, and use products with minor leveling ability to handle small surface irregularities without compromising the locking engagement.

-Luxury vinyl plank wear layers protect the printed design from the scratches, scuffs, and surface damage that accumulate quickly in homes with pets, heavy furniture, and active households.
-Glendale Elite Hardwood Flooring recommends 12 to 20 mil wear layers for single-family homes and rental units with dogs or high furniture traffic, a range that handles everyday wear without the cost of a commercial-grade product.
+An LVP wear layer protects the printed design from the scratches, scuffs, and surface damage that pile up fast in homes with pets, heavy furniture, and active households.
+Glendale Elite Hardwood Flooring recommends 12 to 20 mil wear layers for single-family homes and rental units with dogs or heavy furniture traffic, a range that handles everyday wear without the cost of a commercial-grade product.

-For retail spaces, restaurant dining areas, and other high-use commercial environments, 20 mil and above is the right specification because those floors take constant traffic that residential wear layers are not built to sustain.
-Rigid vinyl cores resist denting and hold their shape across temperature swings, which keeps the floor stable and prevents the gaps and buckling that develop in thinner vinyl and laminate products over time.
+For retail spaces, restaurant dining areas, and other high-use commercial floors, we step up to 20 mil and above, since those floors take constant traffic that residential wear layers are not built for.
+Our rigid vinyl cores resist denting and hold their shape across temperature swings, which keeps the floor stable and heads off the gaps and buckling that develop in thinner vinyl and laminate over time.

-Photographic layers and embossed textures reproduce the grain, knot patterns, and surface depth of oak, walnut, and hickory with a realism that earlier vinyl generations could not achieve, and the range of finishes available means the look can be calibrated to the interior rather than accepted as-is.
+Photographic layers and embossed textures reproduce the grain, knot patterns, and surface depth of oak, walnut, and hickory with a realism earlier vinyl could not reach, and the range of finishes means you can tune the look to the interior rather than accept it as-is.

-Glendale Elite Hardwood Flooring carries matte, hand-scraped, and wire-brushed surface options to suit both traditional and contemporary interiors, with plank widths and lengths selected to complement the scale of each room.
-Wider and longer planks work well in open-plan living rooms and commercial lobbies where a continuous, hardwood-like appearance is the goal, while narrower formats suit more traditional layouts and complex installation patterns.
-Trim, thresholds, and stair nosing are matched to the selected plank so the installation reads as a complete, cohesive result throughout the property.
+Glendale Elite Hardwood Flooring offers matte, hand-scraped, and wire-brushed surfaces for both traditional and contemporary interiors, and we pick plank widths and lengths to suit the scale of each room.
+Wider, longer planks work well in open-plan living rooms and commercial lobbies where a continuous, hardwood-like look is the goal, while narrower formats suit traditional layouts and more complex installation patterns.
+Our crew matches the trim, thresholds, and stair nosing to the plank you choose, so the installation reads as one cohesive result throughout the property.

 Glendale Elite Hardwood Flooring begins every LVP installation with an on-site measurement and inspection to confirm room dimensions, door clearances, and any obstacles that affect layout, followed by a written estimate and scheduled start date.
 On installation day, light furniture is moved, baseboards are removed where needed, and adjacent areas are protected before subfloor preparation begins.
 Underlayment is installed where required, planks are acclimated, fitted, and secured, and baseboards and transitions are reinstalled and finished before the work area is cleaned.
 A final walkthrough covers the finished floor, care instructions, and any manufacturer warranty registration paperwork before the crew leaves your Glendale property.